CloudHolic/ruta/docs/roadmap.md

 A parser that does not know this syntax cannot read the suite at all.

-`goto.lua:328` depends on `global` being a reserved word only when the `T` library is present — the lexer has to reproduce that distinction.
+`goto.lua:328` depends on `global` not being a reserved word.
+The mechanism is a build option, not the test library: `luaconf.h` defines `LUA_COMPAT_GLOBAL`, on by default, which keeps `global` usable as an ordinary identifier; `ltests.h` sets it to 0, so a reference built with the test headers rejects `global = 1` while a normal one accepts it.
+The test checks `T` because `T` correlates with that build, not because `T` causes it. **The lexer flag ruta needs is therefore `compat_global`, not "test mode"** — named after the option it actually mirrors.
+For v1.0 it is always on.

 This file is also where the provenance requirement gets concrete: